 Like so much in your kitchen, windows play a role that’s equal parts practical and aesthetic.
 A big, beautiful window can turn an otherwise subdued, functional kitchen into something incredible.
 On the other hand, a practical, small window in the right place can offer just the right amount of lighting to pull a great kitchen together.
-To help you choose the best possible windows for your kitchen, we’ve put together this post explaining the roles, requirements, and styles you’ll need to know.
+To help you choose the best possible replacement windows for your kitchen, we’ve put together this post explaining the roles, requirements, and styles you’ll need to know.

-Role of windows in the kitchen
+The Role of Windows in the Kitchen

 Windows in a kitchen have a similar role to any other room in your house: they provide light and ventilation as practical applications, while offering quite a degree of aesthetic flexibility.
 Ventilation in a kitchen allows for breeze in a room that may otherwise generate heat, but try to avoid placing windows above cooking flames.
 You may also want to consider other applications for windows in your kitchen such as access to outdoor window box planters, a pass-through to an outdoor dining area, or a place to view small children in the yard.

 If you’re considering an extensive remodel it’s a good idea to have a contractor come through to consult on possibilities.
 Creating space for a kitchen window or replacing an old one can be a lot lower cost because there's only one window to replace.

 Kitchen Window Styles and Materials